top of page

 3. High-Value Data

-Healthcare data is among the most valuable on the black market, containing:
+Healthcare data is among the most valuable on the black market.
+It contains:

 • Personal identifiers